 - Historic home rehabilitation: The credit is available for expenses associated with rehabilitating owner-occupied historic homes.
 It is administered by the Department of Economic and Community Development (DECD).
-The property must: (1) have 1 to 4 dwelling units, one of which is the principal residence of the owner, (2) be located in a federally qualified census tract, an economically distressed area or an urban or regional center, and (3) be listed individually on the National Register of Historic Places or located in a district listed in the National or State Register of Historic character.
-The minimum amount for which a credit is available is \$25,000, the credit limit per dwelling unit is \$30,000 (the home may have up to 4 dwelling units), and the annual limit for all taxpayers is \$3 million.
-The owner must occupy the home for at least 5 years following the completion of the rehabilitation work.
-Unused credits may be carried forward for 4 years. - Historic structure: The credit is available to individuals, limited liability companies, and nonprofit and for-profit corporations for expenses associated with rehabilitating historic commercial and industrial properties for residential use.
-It is administered by the Department of Economic and Community Development (DECD).
-The property must either be: (1) listed individually on the National Register of Historic Places or (2) located in a district listed in the National or State Register of Historic character.
+The property must: (1) have 1 to 4 dwelling units, one of which is the principal residence of the owner, and (2) be listed individually on the National Register of Historic Places or located in a district listed in the National or State Register of Historic Places.
+In addition, DECD must certify that the property contributes to the district's historic character.
+A minimum qualified rehabilitation expenditure of \$25,000 must be incurred, the minimum amount for which a credit is available is \$15,000, the credit limit per dwelling unit is \$30,000, 10 and the annual limit for all taxpayers is \$3 million.
+The owner must occupy the home for at least five years following the completion of the rehabilitation work.
+Unused credits may be carried forward for four succeeding income years. - Historic structure rehabilitation: The credit is available to individuals, limited liability companies, and nonprofit and for-profit corporations for expenses associated with rehabilitating historic commercial and industrial properties for residential use.
+It is administered by the Department of Economic and

+10 The maximum credit is limited to \$50,000 for owners that are nonprofit corporations.

+Community Development (DECD).
+The property must either be: (1) listed individually on the National Register of Historic Places or (2) located in a district listed in the National or State Register of Historic Places.
+In addition, DECD must certify that the property contributes to the district's historic character.
 The credit is up to 25% of the qualified rehabilitation costs, the limit per structure is \$2.7 million and the annual limit for all taxpayers is \$15 million.
 Owners can claim the credit themselves or transfer it to others.
 Credit holders may claim a credit in the tax year when the property receives its certificate of occupancy.
 For multiphase projects, credit holders may claim a part of the credit in proportion to that part of the project that received a certificate of occupancy.
-Unused credits may be carried forward for 5 years.
+Unused credits may be carried forward for five succeeding income years.